braican/braican4.1/README.md

 # Make sure you're using the right node version.
 nvm install

-# Install node dependencies.
+# Install the docker container for wordpress and node dependencies.
-yarn install
+./bin/install

-# Run gulp to retrieve the API data, spin up the local server, build the hugo stuff, and watch files.
+# Start all the things.
-gulp
+./bin/start
 ```

 ## The Versions